-Revaluation/devaluation of the local currencies, NIS and GBP, in relation to the U.S. Dollar leads to an increase/decrease (respectively) in labor costs and other operating costs.
+- Regarding the COVID-19 crisis effect see paragraph B above and Note 1B to the Consolidated Financial Statements as at December 31, 2020. - Revaluation/devaluation of the local currencies, NIS and GBP, in relation to the U.S. Dollar leads to an increase/decrease (respectively) in labor costs and other operating costs.
 Most of the Group's salaries and other operating costs are fixed in local currencies; therefore, the operating results are affected.

-Devaluation of the Euro(€) and Pound(£) in relation to the U.S. Dollar leads to a decrease in Group's assets in those currencies.

-See also paragraph 10 above (Risk Factors).
+The Corona Epidemic has also caused high fluctuation in exchange rates. - Devaluation of the $Euro(\mathfrak{E})$ and $Pound(\mathfrak{L})$ in relation to the U.S. Dollar leads to a decrease in Group's assets in those currencies. - See also paragraph 1O above (Risk Factors).